Labour’s defeat in Copeland this Thursday bodes ill for the party’s electoral prospects.

 In the event of Labour splitting, Britain would find itself without a credible opposition party for the foreseeable future.
 That would be bad news for our democracy, which depends on there being a good opposition.

 In an article for ConservativeHome, Conservative MEP and Daniel Hannan explains why that is:

 With no one to keep us [the Conservatives] on our toes, we’d become factional, complacent and, in time, sleazy.

 And what of that chunk of the electorate who believe in what Labour used to stand for?
 Without a respectable party to represent them, will they give up on politics, or switch to a less respectable party?

 So here’s hoping that Labour can rid itself of Corbyn (without splitting the party) and replace him with someone who wants to lead the country rather than lead a protest movement.

-Corbyn’s replacement will have to succeed where Corbyn has failed, by offering firm leadership, uniting the party behind him / her, talking about the issues which affect voters the most, and making it clear that he / she is on his / her country’s side, rather than on that of its enemies.
+Corbyn’s replacement will have to succeed where Corbyn has failed, by offering firm leadership, uniting the party, talking about the issues which affect voters the most, and avoiding saying things which could be understood as being sympathetic to Britain’s enemies.